SeppDeDepp/moodle-save-all-resources/README.md

 =========================

 <h3>Purpose</h3>
-This Greasemonkey user script is meant to facilitate the downloads on a Moodle Class by adding a Download All button to every Session.
+This script is meant to facilitate the downloads on a Moodle Class by adding a Download All button to every Session.

 <h3>Features</h3>
 <ul>